GustavoSilvera/geo-estimator/README.md

 # downloads dataset (takes ~10m)
 ```

-The data is now located in `dataset/` with ~10000 images from the 4'th viewpoint and with associated GPS coordinates in `dataset/coords.txt`.
-This is what we will use for our primary dataset (images + labels).
+The image data is now located in `dataset/images/` with ~10000 images from the 4'th viewpoint and with associated XYZ and GPS metadata in `dataset/xyz_cartesian.txt` and `dataset/gps_compass.txt` respectively.
+This is what we will use for our primary dataset (images + metadata).

 ## To Google Colab (.ipynb)
 For ease of working in local Python files but uploading a submission via .ipynb, there is a helper script (`to_colab.py`) that you can run: